b-palaniappan/svelte-app/README.md

 ### Adding shadcn components

-- To add a new shadcn compoent, run `pnpm dlx shadcn-svelte@latest add <compoent-name>`.
-Example: `pnpm dlx shadcn-svelte@latest add Button`.
+- To add a new shadcn compoent, run `bunx shadcn-svelte@latest add  <compoent-name>`.
+Example: `bunx shadcn-svelte@latest add button`.
-- To update shadcn components, run `pnpm dlx shadcn-svelte@latest update`.
+- To update shadcn components, run `bunx shadcn-svelte@latest update`.
 This will update all shadcn components to the latest version.

 ### Adding fonts

-- To add a new font from [fontsource](https://fontsource.org/), run `pnpm add @fontsource/poppins`.
+- To add a new font from [fontsource](https://fontsource.org/), run `bun add @fontsource/poppins`.
 - Then import the font in `src/app.pcss` like this: `import '@fontsource/poppins';`.
 - Then add it to the css as, under `@layer base`.